 “A child’s eyes should be tested early and tracked regularly while they’re developing because eye elongation is more difficult to control after the process has set in.
 And, should the child become myopic, parents need to be advised of future complications, which are sure to come.”

-Christmas time in a crowded shopping mall, we find Linda walking with her white cane.
+In a crowded shopping mall brightly lit with Christmas decorations, we find Linda walking with her white cane.
 Diagnosed with glaucoma at the age of 21, she shares her poignant story about confronting this debilitating condition, which more than likely will progress to complete blindness.
 After enduring five years daily regimes of a variety of eye drops along with surgical treatments, Linda is no longer allowed to drive.
 She questions why her glaucoma was not noticed earlier, “I am quite nearsighted so, of course, my vision was checked yearly since I was 10.
 But I never got a full, complete eye examination until my late teens.”

 “With all we now know about signals telling eyes to elongate, just giving a myopic child his first pair of eyeglasses then returning annually for checkups and increasingly stronger lenses, is bordering on professional negligence.”

-Outfitted in a wetsuit, Amir takes a few minutes to perform eye exercises before taking his board into the cold Atlantic surf on the coast of France.
+Outfitted in a wetsuit, Charles takes a few minutes to perform eye exercises before taking his board into the surf.
 Starting when he was 12, he’s been doing this routine for the last few years, firmly believing that it helps him to see better.
-He’s anxious that his vision will keep him from his dream to become a pilot-astronaut.
+He’s anxious that his vision will keep him from his dream to become an astronaut.
 While anecdotal stories abound of the value of such regimes, its worth is difficult to assess because empirical evidence is nearly impossible to gather.
 Nevertheless, the twice-a-day, 5-minute exercise ritual, instituted 50 years ago by China’s Minister of Education, is still required of all Chinese schoolchildren today.
 However, many vision experts are of the opinion that such exercises do nothing for myopia.

 “Many people falsely believe that shortsightedness is ‘treated’ by having laser surgery — which is marketed as treatment for myopia… You can, of course, see better but you still have a too-long eye that puts you at risk for other maladies — and, your too-long eye will never become short again because eye stretching is one-way traffic, it’s an irreversible process.”

-To-date, there is no outright cure for nearsightedness but as vision science moves forward – finding and identifying different strategies to slow and control myopia’s progression – we come closer to understanding what conditions, physiological and/or environmental, cause the eye to elongate more than it should in the first place.
+To-date, there is no outright cure for nearsightedness but as vision science moves forward – many are finding and identifying different strategies to slow and control myopia’s progression – and, we are coming closer to understanding what conditions, physiological and/or environmental, can cause the eye to elongate more than it should in the first place.

 Myopia, or nearsightedness, is the most common refractive error of the eye.

 Worldwide, myopia has become a major vision-threatening disorder, especially targeting young children growing up better-educated in urban communities.
-Although, the exact cause of myopia remains unknown, the ocular stress of near vision activities such as concentrated, intensive and sustained reading has long been thought to be responsible for its development.
+Ocular stress (from near vision activities such as concentrated, intensive, and sustained reading) has long been thought to be responsible for its development.
 And, in societies where doing well in school is greatly valued, both the prevalence and degree of myopia seem to be directly correlated with the amount of time spent in strenuous, full-time education.

 Today, myopia in kids has burgeoned into an out-of-control epidemic – tripling in the USA in the last 30 years.
 Currently approximately half the populations of both America and Europe are myopic.
 In 1960’s China – only 20 percent of the population was nearsighted – now, while the rate among schoolchildren in rural China is as low as 5%, its prevalence among 17-year olds in Beijing is 74%.
 In Taiwan, Hong Kong and Japan 86% of young people in are myopic.
 Whereas estimates among Singaporean youth are as high as 90%.